-Yorke staff routinely perform analyses to assess a project’s potential impacts to air quality, public health, climate change, and/or odors in support of CEQA documents.
-These analyses typically consist of some or all of the following components: background air quality/climate and regulatory discussions, emission estimates, dispersion modeling, health risk assessment (HRA), greenhouse gas (GHG) emission impacts on climate, and/or odor analyses.
-The Technical Reports provide documentation of the methodologies used and results obtained in comparison to significance criteria for each type of impact analyzed.
-Links with additional details on emissions calculations and air quality impact assessments are provided below.
-Links on Health Risk Assessment, GHG Impacts Analysis, and Odor Analysis are provided under the CEQA Services Menu on this web site.
+Yorke staff routinely perform analyses to assess a project’s potential impacts to air quality, public health, odors, and/or noise in support of CEQA documents.
+These analyses typically consist of some or all of the following components: background air quality conditions and regulatory discussions, emissions estimates [including criteria pollutants, toxic air contaminants (TACs), and greenhouse gases (GHGs)], air dispersion modeling, health risk assessments (HRA), GHG emission impacts on the climate, and/or odor analyses.
+The technical report(s) provide documentation of the methodologies used and results obtained in comparison to significance criteria for each type of impact analyzed.

-Since Yorke specializes in air quality regulations and project planning in California, the primary benefit to the project developer is high-quality air technical analyses leading to defensible CEQA documents.
-If your project requires local California Air District permitting, it is also more cost-efficient and saves time to have Yorke do both the air quality section of the CEQA documents and the air permit applications, since there is significant overlap in the air quality analysis required.
-A few of the other benefits our customers experience are listed below:
+Yorke specializes in air quality regulations and project planning in California, benefitting project developers with high-quality air technical analyses leading to defensible CEQA documents.
+If your project requires local California Air District permitting, it is also more cost-efficient and saves time for one team to complete both the air quality section of the CEQA documents and the air permit applications, since there is significant overlap in the air quality analysis required.
+We also support our customers with: